-- Telefonica: The cyber security group has the necessity to analyze all their logs in order to detect or even prevent possible hacking attacks.
+- Telefonica: The cybersecurity group has the necessity to analyze all their logs in order to detect or even prevent possible hacking attacks.
 After checking many of the existing technologies they decide to use the Stratio platform for such a task.
-Currently they can take profit of all the available information coming from different sources (access logs, DNS, email, reviews, etc) by detecting and resolving possible security weaknesses or exploits and generate exhaustive informs.
+Currently, they can take profit from all the available information coming from different sources (access logs, DNS, email, reviews, etc) by detecting and resolving possible security weaknesses or exploits and generate exhaustive informs.

 We see Spark as the evolution of Hadoop Map Reduce, extended, and with none of the previous limitations, so we are just at the beginning of a revolution for Big Data processing.
 And it is only improving with new modules and possibilities every year that will make products and projects which were once impossible with former technologies a reality.
 So stay connected because this adventure has just started.